duarme/NotiSearch/README.md

 NotiSearch Example App
 =====================

-This is a BDD example App to let users perform advanced searches on products, save and subscribe to them to receive new results via email. (in development, see [DevLog.md](/files/DevLog.md).
+This is an example App that let its users perform advanced searches on products, save and subscribe to them to receive new results via email. (in development, see [DevLog.md](/files/DevLog.md).

 Overview
 --------